Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: Conclusions

-The tendency for several ESPs in AW~UMa does not have an explanation.
-Being less stable than the single, persistent ESP visible in $\epsilon\,$CrA, they showed a tendency to evolve within hours.
-Their variability may indicate that the flow around the AW~UMa secondary envisaged in the St\c{e}pie\'{n} model is more erratic or subject to a pileup than that in $\epsilon\,$CrA.
-We note the opposite tendencies in the systematic orbital-period changes of the two binaries (Section~\ref{both}): As indicated by the sign of the period changes, the {\it net mass exchange\/} between the components of AW~UMa appears to be directed from the more-massive primary to the less-massive secondary, while it is in the opposite direction in $\epsilon\,$CrA.
-We may speculate that the multitude of ESPs on the AW~UMa secondary signals some sort of ``overload'' of the flow by the abundance of the incoming matter at this particular stage of binary evolution.
+Based on the sign of the period changes, the {\it net mass exchange\/} between the components of AW~UMa appears to be directed from the more massive primary to the less massive secondary, whereas in $\epsilon\,$CrA, it flows in the opposite direction.
+One possible explanation is that the multitude of ESPs on the AW UMa secondary signals an "overload" of the flow, caused by the abundance of incoming matter at this particular stage of binary evolution

-The confirmation of the $q_{\rm ph} < q_{\rm sp}$ inequality in AW~UMa, along with the absence (or small size) of a similar discrepancy in $\epsilon\,$CrA, prompted an analysis for several binaries in Section~\ref{discr}.
-A careful selection of W~UMa binaries with spectroscopic $q_{\rm sp}$ determinations and best-constrained Lucy-model solutions indicates that discrepant results are common and that smaller values of $q_{\rm ph}$ are a persistent tendency (Section~\ref{discr}, Figure~\ref{fig_q-discrep}).
-This could be explained within the \citet{Step2009} model as due to the tight circulation of the energy-transporting belt around the secondary component in contrast to the expanding, Roche-lobe overfilling primary.
+The confirmation of the $q_{\rm ph} < q_{\rm sp}$ inequality in AW~UMa, along with the absence (or small size) of a similar discrepancy in $\epsilon\,$CrA, prompted an analysis of several binaries with the best-constrained photometric solutions in Section~\ref{discr}.
+A careful selection of W~UMa binaries with spectroscopic $q_{\rm sp}$ determinations and the best (total eclipse) Lucy-model photometric solutions indicates that discrepant results are common and that smaller values of $q_{\rm ph}$ are a persistent tendency (Section~\ref{discr}, Figure~\ref{fig_q-discrep}).
+This could be explained within the \citet{Step2009} model as due to the tight circulation of the energy-transporting belt around the secondary component, in contrast to the Roche-lobe overfilling primary.
 Thus, the two stars are expected to show opposite tendencies for deviations from the common equipotential of the Lucy model; this, in turn, could lead to a smaller value of $q_{\rm ph}$ than the real one.